TGM-HIT/typst-diploma-thesis/docs/manual.typ

 The rest of this manual documents the individual functions offered by this package.
 This is useful if you want to know what customization options are available, or you're not sure what parts of the template package do.

 As a school-specific template, this package does not offer enough configurability to be used at different institutions.
-However, if you like this template, feel free to adapt the code (MIT-licensed) to your needs, or open a Github issue if you think the template could be adapted to work for your requirements.
+However, if you like this template, feel free to adapt the code (MIT-licensed) to your needs, or check Github issue #link("https://github.com/TGM-HIT/typst-diploma-thesis/issues/6")[Github issue \#6] if there is any movement in making this template more general.

 = Module reference